 My flat in Reading is up for sale and I have a purchaser.
 Does my lawyer need to be required to be on the Barclays conveyancing panel in order to deal with redeeming my mortgage?

 Ordinarily, even if your lawyer is not on the Barclays conveyancing panel they can still act for you on your sale.
 It might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their panel criteria fairly frequently at the moment.

-I am planning on selling our property in Reading and according to the buyers it appears that there is a risk of it being constructed land that was not decontaminated.
-A high street Reading lawyer would know this is not the case.
-It does beg the question why the purchasers used a nationwide conveyancing practice rather than a conveyancing solicitor in Reading.
-We have lived in Reading for three years we know of no issue.
-Should we contact our local Authority to seek confirmation that there is no issue.
+My partner and I are downsizing from our home in Reading and according to the buyers it appears that there is a risk of it being constructed on contaminated land.
+Any local lawyer would know that there is no such problem.
+For the life of me I don't know why the purchasers instructed a national conveyancing outfit as opposed to a conveyancing solicitor in Reading.
+We have lived in Reading for many years we know that this is a non issue.
+Do we contact our local Authority to obtain confirmation that there is no issue.

-It sounds as though you may have a conveyancing lawyer already.
-What do they say?
-You need to check with your lawyer before you do anything.
-It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same ailment)
+It sounds as though you may have a conveyancing solicitor already.
+Are they able to advise?
+You need to enquire of your lawyer before you do anything.
+It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out health insurance to cover that same illness)